 Benalla Rural City Council has completed Phase 1 of the Heritage Gap Study.
 The review of the existing heritage places in Benalla and identification of gaps in the protection of heritage places is complete.
-Community input to this phase has helped shape the final draft of the study.
+Community input to this phase has helped shape the draft study.
+Your comment is sought prior to the finalisation of the heritage study.

-The draft Thematic Environmental History has been prepared that documents the historical development of the municipality, considering factors that have contributed to its culture and development, including First Nation’s history and European settlement.
+The draft Thematic Environmental History has been prepared that documents the historical development of the municipality, considering factors that have contributed to its culture and development, including the interactions of First Nations and European settlement.

 A draft Heritage Gap Study includes a review of the existing heritage overlays within the Benalla township and gaps of heritage places, identified through reference to the Thematic Environmental History.